jjvanzon/Piano-Playing-Docs/methods/piano-motion-symbols.md

 This is an idea for a notation for that might extend fingering notation from just numbers to additional symbols, indicating how the hands and body might move.

-I hope it might help me become more aware of my body and help with my technique.
+I hope this might help create awareness of the body and help with piano technique.

 Piano playing may involve:

-- move, press, stretch, turn or stationary
+- move, stretch, turn, press, stress or stationary
 - fingers, wrist, arm and torso
 - in x, y or z directions.